Overview ↑ Back to top

 In order to set up the plugin, you’ll need to enter your account number and license key to connect to your AvaTax account.

-First, log into AvaTax.
-While logged in, you’ll see your account number in the top right.
+- First, log into AvaTax.
+While logged in, you’ll see your account number under the settings screen in the top right.
 Copy and paste this into the extension settings.

 Extension Settings ↑ Back to top

 - Enable / Disable – Enable / check this to allow AvaTax to calculate taxes for your store.
 This will override all configured WooCommerce tax rates and only use rates from AvaTax.

 - Supported Locations – Determines locations for which taxes should be calculated and filed.
 Select “All Locations” to let AvaTax attempt calculation for any address.

 - Specific Locations – (Shown if specific locations are supported) Select which locations should calculate tax and submit filings.

 - Company Code – Enter the company code for the organization in AvaTax you want to connect to WooCommerce.
 This can be found under “Organizations” in the Company Code column of your organizations list.